 4. Being abandoned in hospitals;

-7. Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings;
+6. Living in cars, parks, public spaces, abandoned buildings, substandard housing, transportation stations or similar settings; and

-Once the enrollment decision is made, the school shall immediately enroll the student, pursuant to district policies.
-If the student does not have immediate access to immunization records, the student shall be admitted under a personal exception.
+If the student does not have immediate access to immunization records, the student shall be permitted to enroll under a personal exception.
 Students and families should be encouraged to obtain current immunization records or immunizations as soon as possible, and the district liaison is directed to assist.
-Records from the student's previous school shall be requested from the previous school pursuant to district policies.
 Emergency contact information is required at the time of enrollment consistent with district policies, including compliance with the state's address confidentiality program when necessary.
+After enrollment, the district will immediately request available records from the student's previous school.

 LEGAL REFS.: The McKinney-Vento Act and Title I, Part A, as Amended by the Every Student Succeeds Act of 2015